michael-ross-ven/vengeance/README.md

 In a DataFrame, data is stored in column-major order, and there is a huge performance penalty for any row-by-row iteration.
-A DataFrame also requires specialized methods for nearly every operation (to take advantage of vectorization), which can lead to very convoluted syntax, and making it less clear to see the one-- and preferably only one --obvious way to do it.
+A DataFrame also requires specialized methods for nearly every operation (to take advantage of vectorization), which can lead to very convoluted syntax, and makes it less clear to see the one-- and preferably only one --obvious way to do it.

     # wait, do I have this right?
     df.groupby('subgroup', as_index=False).apply(lambda x: (x['col1'].head(1),